ava-labs/avalanche-docs/docs/subnets/deploying-subnets-on-prod.md

 #### State sync

 If the nodes you will be running as validators don't need to have the full transaction history, then you can use [state sync](../nodes/maintain/chain-config-flags.md#state-sync-enabled-boolean).
 With this flag enabled, instead of replaying the whole history to get to the current state, nodes simply download only the current state from other network peers, shortening the bootstrap process from multiple days to a couple of hours.
 If the nodes will be used for subnet validation exclusively, you can use the state sync without any issues.
+Currently, state sync is only available for the C-Chain, but since the bulk of the transactions on the platform happen there it still has a significant impact on the speed of bootstrapping.

 #### Database copy

-Good way to cut down on bootstrap times on multiple nodes is databse copy.
+Good way to cut down on bootstrap times on multiple nodes is database copy.
 Database is identical across nodes, and as such can safely be copied from one node to another.
 Just make sure to that the node is not running during the copy process, as that can result in a corrupted database.
 Database copy procedure is explained in detail [here](../nodes/maintain/node-backup-and-restore.md#database).

 ## Subnet deploy